cadia-lvl/POS/README.md

 ## Installation
 We use poetry to manage dependencies and to build wheels.
 Install poetry and do `poetry install`.

+## Running the tests
+To run the tests simply run `pytest` within the `poetry` environment.
+To run without starting the environment, run `poetry run pytest`

+This will run all the unit-tests and skip a few tests which rely on external data (model files).

+To include these tests make sure to add additional options to the `pytest` command.
+- `pytest --electra_model electra_model/` a directory containing all necessary files to load an electra model.
+- `pytest --tagger tagger.pt --dictionaries dictionaries.pickle`, the necessary files to load a pretrained tagging model.

+## Continuous integration
+This project uses GitHub actions to run a number of checks (linting, testing) when a change is pushed to GitHub.
+If a change does not pass the checks, a code fix is expected.
+See `.github/workflows/python-package.yml` for the checks involved.

 ## Training data
 The training data is a text file wich contains PoS-tagged sentences.
 The file has one token per line, as well as its corresponding tag.
 The sentences are separated by an empty line.